CS3219-AY2526Sem1/cs3219-ay2526s1-project-g28/backend/user-service/README.md

 4. Using applications like Postman, you can interact with the User Service on port 3001.
 If you wish to change this, please update the `.env` file.

+## Deploying to AWS Lambda

+The service can be packaged as a Lambda function using the container image workflow.
+A dedicated Lambda entry point (`lambda-handler.js`) proxies incoming invocation events to the Express server once the database connection has been established.
+Use the Dockerfile and deployment guide in [`lambda/`](./lambda/README.md) to build, test, and publish the container image to Amazon ECR before creating or updating the Lambda function.

 ## User Service API Guide

 ### Create User